-Only make one application either online OR on paper, NOT both.
-If we receive more than one application for the same child, we will only consider the most recent application received by the closing date.
+Only make one application If we receive more than one application for the same child, we will only consider the most recent application received by the closing date.
 If separated parents each make an application, we will not process it until the parents reach an agreement on which application should be used.

 You will need to include the school's DfE number if you are making a paper application.
-For Richmond's secondary schools, each number is listed in the 'Richmond's infant, junior, primary and secondary schools' brochure available on the Richmond Council website.
+For Richmond's secondary schools, each number is listed in the 'Richmond's infant, junior, primary and secondary schools' brochure available on the Achieving for Children website.
 For secondary schools in other areas you should also be able to find this information in the relevant council's admissions brochure.